emilyh12345/BIU_REIN/README.md

 ## Projects
 ----------
-A number of new features and improvements were implemented as abstractions on top of the RE:IN tool.
-We built 2 tools:
+A number of new features and improvements were implemented as abstractions on top of the RE:IN tool. <br /> We built 2 tools:

 ### 1 | User Threshold Tool